Legacy of Excellence Award

 Overview

-The Legacy of Excellence Award is one of the Canadian Nurses Association’s most distinguished honours, presented to an organization or association whose long-standing contributions have meaningfully transformed the nursing profession and the broader health landscape in Canada and beyond.
+The Legacy of Excellence Award is one of CNA’s most distinguished honours, presented to an organization or association whose long-standing contributions have meaningfully transformed the nursing profession and the broader health landscape in Canada and beyond.

 The Legacy of Excellence Award may be bestowed upon an organization, association, or institution that meets the following criteria:

-• Impact & Influence: Proven ability to effect change at the local, provincial, territorial, national or international level.
+• Impact and influence: Proven ability to effect change at the local, provincial, territorial, national or international level.

-• Innovation & Leadership: Demonstrated innovation, thought leadership, and advancement of nursing and health policy, best practices, and evidence-informed solutions.
+• Innovation and leadership: Demonstrated innovation, thought leadership, and advancement of nursing and health policy, best practices, and evidence-informed solutions.

-• Equity & Advocacy: Clear commitment to promoting health equity, inclusivity, and social justice and advocating for actions that address Truth and Reconciliation.
+• Equity and advocacy: Clear commitment to promoting health equity, inclusivity, and social justice, and advocating for actions that address truth and reconciliation.

-• Engagement & Collaboration: Strong connections to and engagement with nurses, patients, partners, and communities over time.
+• Engagement and collaboration: Strong connections to, and engagement with, nurses, patients, partners and communities over time.

 For inquiries or to suggest a future nominee, please contact: